MnyaMnya/Obsidian-Informatika-CTT/Java/Example Of Code/CodeWars-Text Align Justify.md

     for(String thisWord:arr) {
     //check if thisWord can fit in old Line if((thisWord.length()+lastLine.length())+1>width) {
-    	//if is used to prevent divided by zero if(wordUsed.size()-1>0){
+    	//"if" is used to prevent divided by zero error if(wordUsed.size()-1>0){
         // find space that needed for this line spaceNeed=(width-(lastLine.length()))/(wordUsed.size()-1);